-"A strong grounding in high school mathematics through Algebra II or higher correlates powerfully with access to college, graduation from college, and earning in the top quartile of income from employment."
-[6] The development of a deep understanding of mathematical concepts makes such success possible.
+"A strong grounding in high school mathematics through Algebra II or higher correlates powerfully with access to college, graduation from college, and earning in the top quartile of income from employment."^[6] The development of a deep understanding of mathematical concepts makes such success possible.
 The Academy's mathematics curriculum is based on the MAS for mathematics.
 Through mastery of these standards, students develop a deep understanding of mathematical concepts.
 Students are also provided the opportunity to accelerate learning in seventh grade and can access Algebra I in their eighth-grade year, thus placing students on a college- and career-readiness trajectory.
-Research shows that students who successfully complete Algebra I prior to entering high school are much more likely to complete other more advanced mathematics in high school and are "more than twice as likely to graduate from college" than students who do not complete Algebra I by eighth grade.
-[7]
+Research shows that students who successfully complete Algebra I prior to entering high school are much more likely to complete other more advanced mathematics in high school and are "more than twice as likely to graduate from college" than students who do not complete Algebra I by eighth grade.^[7]

-algebra in developing mathematical fluency and has also noted the importance of the study of other mathematics components such as number sense and operations, measurement, geometry, data analysis and probability, and problem-solving.
+The National Council for Teachers of Mathematics has recognized the importance of the study of algebra in developing mathematical fluency and has also noted the importance of the study of other mathematics components such as number sense and operations, measurement, geometry, data analysis and probability, and problem-solving.
 Number sense is developed through a variety of concrete models allowing students to use the area of the brain used for the comprehension of mathematical knowledge.
 Students are prepared to be fluent in computation using formal algorithms and also learn essential measurement and data analysis skills.
 In addition, students learn to make connections and apply mathematical knowledge through problem-solving and inquiry.

 - In kindergarten through second grades, number sense and computational fluency are the main focus areas of students' learning.
 Students develop the skills necessary to progress into higher-level mathematics; through open-ended problem-solving, an increase of critical thinking skills and ability to see connections across mathematics as well as other subjects. - In third through fifth grades, learning will shift from computation to fractional awareness.
 The ability to compose and decompose numbers, developed in the early grades, leads to a deeper understanding of fractions, percents, decimals and computation.
 Algebraic skills are developed as students begin working with patterns and equations with missing numbers. - In sixth through eighth grades, the concentration will shift to the study of algebra and functions.
 Number sense remains a critical focus area through the study of integers, rational and irrational numbers, exponents and absolute values.
-Conceptual ideas are integrated through lab activities that provide exploratory opportunities for students to explicitly connect abstract ideas to concrete examples. - In ninth through eleventh grade, students have an opportunity to engage in a variety of mathematics topics at their ability level and integral to their educational development plan.
+Conceptual ideas are integrated through lab activities that provide exploratory opportunities for students to explicitly connect abstract ideas to concrete examples. - In ninth through twelfth grade, students have an opportunity to engage in a variety of mathematics topics at their ability level and integral to their educational development plan.
 Students primarily focus on the development of algebraic principles in Algebra I and Algebra II and geometric principles in Geometry and the opportunity to take Precalculus.
+Additionally, students can access Advanced Placement courses in Statistics, Calculus A, and Calculus BC.
+Lastly, students have an opportunity to engage in financial literacy and statistics during their junior and senior year through our Survey of College Math course.